-- PC Case: Houses all components; available in various sizes (E-ATX, Mid-Tower, Mini-Tower).
-Choose based on hardware and space needs, with aesthetic options like glass panels.
+- PC Case: PC case houses components, available in various sizes (E-ATX, Mid-Tower, Mini-Tower).
+Choose according to hardware, space needs, and aesthetic options such as glass panels.

-- CPU (Central Processing Unit): The brain of the PC; executes game logic and tasks.
+- CPU (Central Processing Unit): CPU executes game logic and tasks.
 Multi-core processors with high clock speed are ideal for smooth gameplay and multitasking.

 - GPU (Graphics Processing Unit): Renders images and graphics; critical for visual performance.
 Opt for dedicated GPUs with high VRAM (e.g., 6GB) to enhance frame rates and game visuals.